 2.2 The first session will identify issues for study in preparation for the next WRC and, to the extent necessary, for the subsequent WRC.
 These issues should be derived from the draft and provisional Conference agendas and should, as far as possible, be self-contained and independent.
 For each issue a single ITU-R group (which could be a Study Group, Task Group or Working Party, etc.) should be identified to take responsibility for the preparatory work, inviting input and/or participation from other concerned* ITU-R groups as necessary.
 As far as possible, existing groups should be used for this purpose, with new groups being established only where this is considered to be necessary.
+In this regard, CPM may activate a CPM working party to deal with matters relating to certain regulatory/procedural issues.
+This CPM working party shall adopt the working methods of the Working Parties.

 2.3 The second session will be for the purpose of preparing the report for the next WRC.
 The second session will be of adequate duration to accomplish the necessary work (generally not exceeding two weeks) and will be timed to ensure publication of the Final Report at least six months before the next WRC.